Using hard mathematical problems against spam

 f(x) = Truncate(SHA1(x), N) ∨ 1

 This function recomputed for each recipient and each message.
 To send mail, the sender must compute f(recipient||date||message) and factorize the result to p1…pn.
 If the result of f() itself is a prime number then sender must alter the message and retry.

 The factorization of f() is a required sending effort.

-The prime factors p1…pn should be send together with the message in an extra header tag or in an additional MIME section.
+The prime factors p1…pn should be sent together with the message in an extra header tag or an additional MIME section.

-When receiving the message, the recepient simply reject messages without prime factors or if any of these factors is less than 3.
+When receiving the message, the recipient reject messages without prime factors or if any of these factors is less than 3.

-The recipient may also cache f() values of received messages for some period and reject all new incoming messages with the same f() without detailed checks.
-This will effectively prevent a mailbox flooding attack when an attacker simply replays an intercepted legitimate message to initiate out of space denial of service.
+The recipient may also cache f() values of received messages for some period and reject all new incoming messages with the same f() without thorough checks.
+The rejection will prevent a mailbox flooding attack when an attacker replays an intercepted legitimate message to initiate out of space denial of service.

 The adjusting workload factor here is N - the size of an integer.
 Bigger N gives heavier workload at the sender's side.
-The size may easily be changed once workload need to be adjusted in future.
+We may easily change the size once we need to adjust workload in future.

 Although, using hard mathematical problems to prevent spam is not a silver bullet.

 The actual solution to the spam problem is beyond any technical methods.